etychon/peanuts/README.md

 Some families in my country (Belgium) are making small presents ("peanuts") during christmas eve celebration.
 Because some families car be rather large with dozen of members, it poses a scaling and budget issue for everyone to purchase a gift for everyone else.

-Indeed the amount of individual gifts for a family of $n$ members is the simple quadradic function: $n*(n-1)$.
+Indeed the amount of individual gifts for a family of $n$ members is the simple quadratic function: $n*(n-1)$.
 If that's only 12 gifts for a family of 4, that's 132 gifts for a family of 12.

-To make this problem more scalable, familes are making a random draw for who makes a gift to who.
+To make this problem more scalable, families are making a random draw for who makes a gift to who.
 While this is fun and entertaining, it is much more efficient to do it in pythonic way.

 The purpose of this program is to:
 * list a number of family members
 * randomly selecting who makes a gift to who
-* accomodate some constraints (for example my wife and I won't make gifts to each other, we favour others during this family celebration)
+* accommodate some constraints (for example my wife and I won't make gifts to each other, we favour others during this family celebration)

 # Getting started